Sports in the Las Vegas metropolitan area: Major League Soccer

 The local media reported in the summer of 2008 that Las Vegas was on the short list of cities Major League Soccer (MLS) was considering for an expansion franchise in the near future.
 After a controversial campaign by Mayor Carolyn Goodman and Cordish Company to use public dollars for a new taxpayer-funded stadium, the proposal faced public backlash before MLS ultimately decided to pass on Las Vegas in February 2015.

 Wes Edens, cofounder of Fortress Investment Group, had originally expressed interest in having a Major League Soccer team based in Las Vegas as an expansion along with a soccer-specific stadium adjacent to the Brightline West Las Vegas station.
 The stadium could have a capacity of at least 25,000 spectators and have the potential team name of the Las Vegas Villains.

+In 2026, reports emerged that a group in Las Vegas was interested in relocating MLS's Vancouver Whitecaps FC following the team's difficulty in securing a stadium in the Vancouver area, which was met with fan backlash across the league.